Carreau/phd-dissertation/parts/part1.rst

 of these bilayers had been done by W. Helfrich :cite:`Helfrich` in 1973 in a model based on the elasticity and fluidity of lipid bilayers as well as the self assembly properties of  lipids.

-..
-The membrane of living cell is a complex, being the host a large number of
-.. interacting proteins and lipids each with their own dynamics.
-Though at the
-.. scale of cell and liposomes it is interest to model the membrane as a 2D surface
-.. (that is to say without thickness) characterized by global mechanical properties.

 In the case of close lipid bilayer, the potential energy stored by the deformation of a lipid bilayer by unit area can be  written as